Telestai-Project/telestai/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of ravend and raven-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of ravend and telestai-qt by interacting with them through the RPC and P2P interfaces.
-- [util](test/util) which tests the raven utilities, currently only raven-tx.
+- [util](test/util) which tests the telestai utilities, currently only telestai-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the travis continuous build process whenever a pull